Idaho National Guard executes 10th SAR mission of 2025

 |0

-This work, Idaho National Guard executes 10th SAR mission of 2025, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Idaho National Guard executes 10th SAR mission of 2025, by Mike Freeman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.